flowground/amazonaws-com-codestar-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteProject
-### Deletes a project, including project resources.
-Does not delete users associated with the project, but does delete the IAM roles that allowed access to the project.
+> Deletes a project, including project resources.
+Does not delete users associated with the project, but does delete the IAM roles that allowed access to the project.<br/>

 #### Input Parameters
 * `Action` - _required_